Caitlin Carter Caitlin Carter

 4. Quarterly dialogues between federal agencies and HELIOS Open leadership in the research office to establish direct communication channels with the federal agencies as they implement public access plans and as colleges and universities are thinking through compliance, infrastructure, and funding needs related to open scholarship and public access to research.

-5. Senior Leadership Advisory Council.
-This group will identify and advise on higher education’s open scholarship opportunities and assess and provide feedback on HELIOS Open work as it supports the National Academies Roundtable on Aligning Incentives for Open Scholarship and leadership goals.
+5. Senior Leadership Executive Council** This group will identify and advise on higher education’s open scholarship opportunities and assess and provide feedback on HELIOS Open work as it supports the National Academies Roundtable on Aligning Incentives for Open Scholarship and leadership goals.

 Read More